 The overall crime rate in Rio Grande is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small village, Rio Grande does not have a public transit system used by locals to get to and from work.
+Rio Grande is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Rio Grande citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.62% of adults 25 and older in Rio Grande have a college degree.
+The percentage of adults in Rio Grande who are college-educated is close to the national average for all communities of 21.84%: 20.62% of the adults in Rio Grande have a bachelor's degree or advanced degree.

 Rio Grande is a somewhat ethnically-diverse village.
 The people who call Rio Grande home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rio Grande residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rio Grande include German, Irish, English, Italian, and Polish.